- Introduction |

 A deviation of 100 ppm means that a 440Hz tone deviates +/- 0.044Hz.

-The first generation was Non OverSampling.
+The first generation was Non Over-Sampling.

 The DAC simply runs at the speed of the incoming stream.

-Inherent to the conversion is that higher-frequency multiples of the audible range are created, the so called aliases.
-In case of CD audio, the sampling rate is 44.1 kHz, the audible range is the half, so the first alias will start at 22.050 kHz.
+Inherent to the conversion is that higher-frequency multiples of the audible range are created, the so-called aliases.
+In case of CD audio, the sampling rate is 44.1 kHz; the audible range is the half, so the first alias will start at 22.050 kHz.

 To avoid that these aliases burn you tweeters, a low pass filter is required.

 This filter starts at 20.000 and has to remove everything before the first alias starts (22.050 assuming CD audio) so it has to be very steep (brick wall filter).
-Filters this steep are expensive, complex and introduces all kind of artifacts like phase distortion and pre-ringing.
+Filters this steep are expensive, complex and introduce all kind of artifacts like phase distortion and pre-ringing.

 Schema of a NOS DAC